williamvds/website/content/blog/git/index.md

 Now we have a couple of commits that are only on branch `cherrypick-from`.
 If we want to include only one of these commits in another branch, we can cherry-pick to copy it.
-For example, let's create a new branch based on `master` and copy the "Cherry-pick 2" commit which creates `file2.txt`:
+For example, let's create a new branch based on `master` and copy the "Second cherry-pick commit" commit which creates `file2.txt`:

 ```bash
 # Create and switch another branch based off master, called cherrypick-to